Keeping active

 We all know physical activity and exercise are important for our health.
 It can improve our fitness, strength and mental wellbeing.
 Exercise is also important for people with a pancreatic cancer diagnosis.
 It can help you prepare for treatment and deal with its side effects.

-However, most people find it hard to exercise much.
+But most people find it hard to exercise.
 People with cancer can also face extra challenges, with increasing fatigue levels from treatment.
-The desire to lie down all day can make fatigue worse, and heighten depression and anxiety.
+The desire to lie down all day can make fatigue worse.
+It can also worsen depression and anxiety.

-Cancer guidelines from the American College of Sports Medicine (ACSM) recommend achievable levels of aerobic activity (a minimum of 30 minutes, three times per week) and strengthening activities (twice per week).
 Aerobic activities increase your heart and breathing rate, and include things like walking, climbing stairs and cycling.
-Strengthening activities increase the strength of your muscles, and include things like lifting weights, repeatedly getting up from a chair and also climbing stairs.
+Strengthening activities increase the strength of your muscles, and include things like lifting weights, repeatedly getting up from a chair and again, climbing stairs.

 You can find examples of exercises you could try below.
-Building up to this amount of exercise each week whilst having treatment has a host of benefits, including:
+Building up to this amount of exercise each week while having treatment has a host of benefits, including:

 Getting started at home

-• You can also use household items such as cans of food or filled water bottles as weights, to help strengthen your upper body.
+- You can also use household items such as tins of food or filled water bottles as weights, to help strengthen your upper body.

 Tips

-3. Try some of the online exercise videos above, at home.
+- Try some of the online exercise videos we’ve mentioned at home.

-4. Remember to cool down.
-Include stretching, which is a great way to add flexibility exercise and keep muscles and joints healthy.
+- Remember to cool down.
+Include stretching, which is a great way to add flexibility and keep muscles and joints healthy.

 Thanks to Dr Dominic O’Connor for his advice on exercise.
 We hope you have found this helpful.

 We recognise that things can be tough.
-Remember, we are here at Pancreatic Cancer UK to support you.
+Remember, we are here to support you.
 If you need any help or information then you can contact our Support Line nurses.

 Lynne & Jeni